 Immuta projects can address this issue by generating a “clean room” for these transformations or interactions to take place.
 In these cases, an analyst might triage a series of data sources to upload, generate connection credentials with this limited set of privileges, then upload that connection to the tool.
 This ensures that the derived data sets are centrally managed and that provenance over the “extract” is recorded (and rescindable) in the future.
 It prevents the problem of creating generic system users that start with a small set of privileges but end up with a wide swath, and are accessible to everyone.

 In the past, it was possible for organizations to tightly control the number and type of tools consuming data from the warehouse or data lake.
 That world is quickly fading.
 Consequently, the data platforms — and not the analytic tools — are becoming the epicenter of data management efforts.
-By focusing on governing these platforms well and maximizing the interoperability of tools with these platforms, we can create more scalable governance patterns that are simpler to audit and comprehend.
+By focusing on governing these platforms well and maximizing the interoperability of tools with these platforms, we can create more scalable access control patterns that are simpler to audit and comprehend.